swciitg/swc-journeys/README.md

 4.Submit pull request.

-5.Suggest design improvements for our apps.
+5.Suggest design improvements for our apps and create issues if found.

 6.Review our projects’ pull requests.